 Should You Prepay Your Funeral?

-This falls under the regulations for Preneed Funeral Planning and is overseen by state law.
+This falls under the regulations for Preneed Funeral Planning.
 It is in these situations that the state board works hard to provide information on reputable companies only and what documents you need for your survivors to carry on with the preneed plan.
-If you opt for this, you want to take steps to avoid being taken advantage of but you also want to consider that the funeral home might very well go out of business or no longer be able to provide the things you paid for.
+If you opt for this, you want to take steps to avoid being taken advantage of, but you also want to consider that the funeral home might very well go out of business or no longer be able to provide the prepaid services.

-However, you can also decide what it is you want and then purchase burial life insurance adequate to cover the entire cost.
+However, you can also decide what you want and then purchase burial life insurance adequate to cover the entire cost.